saci5314/engine-thermal-build/README.md

 # engine-build
 Liquid bipropellant rocket engine design tools and and thermal network modeling.

 All models are wrong.
-At least this model is fun.
-Here is some shitty data that is wrong but looks pleasant:
+Fortunately, this model is fun.

+Here is some test data that is wrong but looks pleasant:
 <img width="1256" alt="PNG image" src="https://github.com/user-attachments/assets/dd5a3ed7-0073-4184-9f5d-179a5f1115bb">

 ## Design Tools
-The "engine" object contains a bunch of methods for performing high-level isentropic sizing, combustion gas property calcs, and chamber/nozzle contour design.
+The "engine" object contains a bunch of methods for performing high-level isentropic sizing calcs, combustion gas equilibrium property calcs, and nozzle contour design.

 ## Simulation Suite
-The "thermal_network" object is a suite for simulating heat transfer in your TCA via a convection-diffusion eqn solver.
-Regenerative, film, ablative, and radiative cooling design inputs are implemented as nonlinear boundary conditions.
+The "thermal_network" object is a suite for simulating heat transfer in your TCA via a convection-diffusion IBVP.
+Regenerative, film, and radiative cooling design inputs are taken by the user and to form nonlinear boundary conditions.
 There are a few on-board temperature-dependent property libraries for structural materials and coolants.

-The model is "1.5D", which is to say each phenomenon is differenced in 1D orthogonal to eachother.
-Heat is diffused *only radially* through your chamber wall and is advected *only axially* along the direction of coolant mass flow.
-Convective heat transfer (boundary conduction, not mass trasnport) is treated by additional volumetric source terms.
+The convection-diffusion problem is solved via an explicit, first-order in time (euler) scheme on a 2D grid.
+Though the probelm is really reduced to multple 1D finite differencing problems.
+Diffusion along the length of the chamber is considered negligible.
+It is only differenced in the radial direction.
+Advection (heat transport by mass transport) is the assumed mechanism for the the heat carried through the system by the steady flow of coolant.
+It only needs to be differenced along the length of the nozzle.
+Convective heat transfer and radiative heat transfer is treated by additional volumetric source terms in coolant and outer-most wall nodes.

 ## TODOs